Back to Blog

 Handling Rate Limits and Retries

 Every image API enforces rate limits.
-When generating hundreds of images, you will hit these limits unless your batch system includes proper throttling.
-The standard approach involves automated pipeline logic with exponential backoff:
+Wireflow caps execution starts at 10 per minute across all plans, while request limits scale from 10/min (Free) to 200/min (Enterprise).
+When generating hundreds of images, your batch system needs proper throttling with automated pipeline logic and exponential backoff:

 const results = [];